Chestermere Historical Society fonds

 Source of Acquisition:

 Gifts of Chestermere Historical Society, Mrs. W.E.
-Sunderland, Elaine Peak, Dorothy McElroy, Katherine Clarke and Jennifer Peddlesden, 1970-2007.
+Sunderland, Elaine Peak, Dorothy McElroy, Katherine Clarke, Jennifer Peddlesden, and Ken Soderberg, 1970-2013.

 The material is in English.